19PHOBOSS98/TILT-SHIP-FRAMEWORK-FOR-VALKYRIEN-SKIES-2-AND-COMPUTERCRAFT/README.md

 # TILT-SHIP-FRAMEWORK-FOR-VALKYRIEN-SKIES-2-AND-COMPUTERCRAFT

+## BEFORE YOU USE THIS
+MAKE SURE TO USE VS2-Tournament Version **1.1.0** or higher.

+Trying to fly any of my ships without it WILL crash the physics thread (and your game).

+YOU HAVE BEEN WARNED

+It's not out yet since the making of this post

+but there is a test build available in the [Valkyrien Skies 2 Discord server](https://discord.com/invite/dWwM8G3)

 ## HOW TO USE
   1. Copy the contents of the `DEFAULT_10_THRUSTER_TILTSHIP_FRAMEWORK` folder (BOW_COMPONENT_CONTROLLER_COMPUTER,STERN_COMPONENT_CONTROLLER_COMPUTER and MAIN_COMPUTER) to the `computercraft/computer` directory and rename the three folders to their respective Turtle Computer IDs
   2. Edit the `startup.lua` script inside the `BOW_COMPONENT_CONTROLLER_COMPUTER` and `STERN_COMPONENT_CONTROLLER_COMPUTER` folder to start either `V10T_(BOW/STERN).lua` or `H10T_(BOW/STERN).lua` depending on the kind of thruster template used (TenThrusterTemplateHorizontal or TenThrusterTemplateVertical)